 As this trail crests the ridge pass through the gate in the fence and descend on smooth singletrack to the Winsor National Recreation Trail.
 Turn right and head uphill.
 Follow this trail for a long time, not forever but it might seem like it as you cross the stream and wind around giant ponderosa trees.
 You'll even be treated to some dense underbrush as the trail criss-crosses the stream.

-trail heads to the right.
+At about 10 miles into this run you'll come to a Y intersection.
+The Winsor National Recreation Trail bears left and the Big Tesuque trail heads to the right.
 Follow this nice trail with smooth tread over pine duff, some exposed bedrock as it climbs gently and contours up to the campground on NM475 (Ski Basin Road).
 Filter some water from the stream and turn around to scamper all the way back the way you came.

 Land Manager: Santa Fe County Open Space, Trails and Parks.